benjamin-ackerman/R_products_tutorial/README.md

 1) Create a new repo called "halloween" (*do* add a README, do *not* add a .gitignore)
 2) Open a new Terminal/Git Bash console on your computer and make your way into your local "halloween" directory.
 3) Edit the code chunk below according to your own GitHub username, and then paste it line by line into the terminal (if you forgot to select "Create a git repository" when making your R project, don't worry!
-Before you enter the code below, type `git init` to initialize the repo):
+Before you enter the code below, run `git init` to initialize the repo):

 ```
 git add .